Solar Panels Switzerland 2026: Costs, Subsidies & Payback

 Compare now

-Legal disclaimer: This article is for informational purposes only and does not constitute tax, legal or energy advice.
-The subsidy amounts, tariffs and payback periods mentioned are indicative values based on public sources (SFOE, Pronovo, Swissolar, ElCom, MeteoSwiss) as of early 2026 and may change.
+Legal disclaimer: This article is for general informational purposes only and is not a substitute for individual advice; it does not constitute tax, legal or energy advice.
+The subsidy amounts, tariffs and payback periods mentioned are indicative values based on public sources (SFOE, Pronovo, Swissolar, ElCom, MeteoSwiss), status June 2026, and may change.
 Binding information is available from Pronovo, your cantonal energy office and a licensed installation company.

 More interesting articles

-Climate Fund Initiative 2026: March 8 Vote, Pro/Con and Subsidies
+Climate Fund Initiative 2026: Result, Reasons and Subsidies

 Read more

-Electricity Prices Switzerland 2026: Tariffs, Comparison & ElCom Data
+Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 Read more

-Energy Savings Switzerland 2026: 22 Concrete Steps to Lower Your Bill
+Energy Savings Switzerland 2026: 22 Steps to Lower Your Bill

 Energy savings Switzerland 2026: LED, standby, A-G energy label and Smart Meter tips.
 Per-appliance savings breakdown by household profile.